Payments that Consumers need to be refunded for can be processed via Refunds API.

 Endpoint to Refund API:

-Refunds API is available for a limited number of carriers.
+Refunds API is available for a limited number of carriers or digital wallets.
 Please confirm the availability of the API with your account manager.

 Refund request parameters

 |payment_operation_reference ||String ||Mandatory ||Operation reference of the original payment that you wish to refund.
 Example: |

 |refund_reason ||String ||Mandatory ||Reason of the refund.
 Should contain the merchant name.
 Example: |

 |merchant ||String ||Mandatory ||Your merchant id.
 Example: |

 |operation_reference ||String ||Mandatory ||Operation reference for the refund.
 Should be unique for each refund.
 Example: |